mykelalvis/FT/Traveller/Adventures/Tripwire.md

 A short time later when the players have finished investigating the city, [[Unkah]] will return and inform the players that she has been given permission to show them the discovery made on Condyole six years ago.

 [[Unkah]], accompanied by Damo, will take the players to the excavation site.
-It is located a few hundred kilometres to the south west and Damo can acquire the use of a few cars (vehicles are not common on Condyole but they do exist) if the players do not have their own means of transportation.
+It is located a few hundred kilometers to the south west and Damo can acquire the use of a few cars (vehicles are not common on Condyole but they do exist) if the players do not have their own means of transportation.

 ### THE SECRET